The Cocker Spaniel Club

 1 Minimum of 7 years judging experience in the breed and having the support of The Cocker Spaniel Club (KC Policy)

 2 To have judged TWO Breed Club Open Shows.
-One of which may be Breed Classes at a Championship Show where CC's were not on offer, judging a minimum of 12 classes (effective 03.03.2024)
+One of which may be Breed Classes at a Championship Show where CC's were not on offer, judging a minimum of 12 classes.

 3 To have judged an additional 60 classes (recommended minimum) of the breed at Open and/or Championship Shows without CCs with an adequate geographical spread